-Most marathon training programs range from 12 to 20 weeks.
-The Run Experience app has a 16-week marathon training program that covers everything a beginner or advanced runner would need, from running mechanics to mobility, plus weeks of scheduled workouts.
+Most marathon training plans for beginners range from 12 to 20 weeks.
+The Run Experience app has a 16-week beginner marathon training plan that covers everything a newbie or advanced runner would need, from running mechanics to mobility, plus weeks of scheduled workouts.

 As a new runner, you should err on the side of giving yourself more time to train rather than less.
 The key is to find the sweet spot between feeling rushed to build endurance, and training so much that you burn out before race day.

-Remember too that a training plan is only as good as the runner implementing it.
+Remember, too, that a marathon training plan for beginners is only as good as the runner implementing it.
 If you skip workouts or neglect any messages your body is communicating (like running through a sore hamstring or big blister), the plan is no longer serving you.

-Your training program should build up your weekly mileage to around 50 miles total per week with about three to five runs each week.
+Your marathon running training should build up your weekly mileage to around 50 miles total per week with about three to five runs each week.
 Along with easy training runs, you should incorporate one or two workouts with speed intervals, and one long run every week.